RobotLearning/traj-gen-and-tracking/README.md

 Matlab Notes:

-- Make MATLAB experiments for generalization: regression, convex hull learning.
+- Test using DMPs with different initial conditions and ILC.
-  Are the weights necessary for generalization?
+- genILConRR: Make MATLAB experiments for generalization with regression.
 - Merge Guilherme's PMP idea with this folder.

 Paper List: